February 13

 Start of Ogronios: Gaulish Celtic holy day.
 Start of the Gaulish month Ogronios, ‘the Time of Ice’. — Celtic information provided by Shelley M. Greer ©1997.

-Orgiastic festival:
+Orgiastic Festival:

 Orgiastic Festival of Juno Februa: Roman holy day.
 First of a two day festival to Juno Februa.